CRESYM/colib0.github.io/pages/models/regulations/governors/GovCT2/index.md

 This governor model includes the turbine dynamics, i.e. it takes a reference power and generator speed and outputs the mechanical torque.

+This GovCT2 is a modification of the GovCT1 in order to represent the frequency-dependent fuel flow limit of a specific gas turbine manufacturer.
+Both are based on *Rowen’s model* from 1983 [1].

+When comparing to older standards: GovCT2 is identical to GGOV2 and GovCT1 is identical to GGOV1.

-This governor model is part of the CIM/CGMES standard \[1\].
+GovCT2 is part of the CIM/CGMES standard [2].
 CIM is developed by ENTSO-E and aims at ensuring the reliability of grid models and market information exchanges.
 ENTSO-E developed CGMES as a superset of the IEC CIM standards (belonging to IEC CIM16) in 2013 to fulfill the requirements of transmission system operators and their data exchanges.

 ## Model use, assumptions, validity domain and limitations

-The following information has been gathered from \[1\].
+The following information has been gathered from [2].

 General model for any prime mover with a PID governor.